Best Snorkel Masks for Your Next Trip: Expert Snorkeler’s Review

 Wearing the SeaDive Oceanways Superview-HD Snorkel Mask (sorry for the mirrored effect which shows my phone tripod assisting in taking the photo)

-The SeaDive Oceanways SuperView-HD Mask is one of my favorite snorkel masks.
+The SeaDive Oceanways SuperView-HD Mask has become my go-to snorkel mask for a reason.

 → HD coating gives you really clear visibility